zenflow/mylocalshop/README.md

 ## TODO

-- delete sessions from database when user logs out
-- delete old sessions when when user logs in (i.e. delete sessions where `now > created_at + ttl`)
-- test when user logs out in another tab
 - admin pages:
     - render resource views using `session` **and `data`** (example: 'user' role is denied access to edit users **except their own user**)
     - title in <h1> & <head>